 Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

-Selecting and implementing the right time of primer and paint is important to get a complete shiny finish at the end of the painting project.
+Selecting and implementing the right time of primer and paint is important to get a completely shiny finish at the end of the painting project.
 Almost now, everyone seems to worry about the paint, specifically latex paint and oil-based primer.

 The reason is that multiple types of paints and primers are available in the market, and using latex-based paint over oil is a critical question.
 People are curious if you can use latex-based paint over oil-based primer.